KyberCritter/Classify-Them-All/README.md

 ## Generative AI Usage Disclosure

 For this assignment's preparation, the author has utilized ChatGPT, a language model created by OpenAI.
-Within this assignment, ChatGPT was used to assist in the creation of image color extraction functions and the visualization of confusion matrices.
+Within this assignment, ChatGPT was used to assist in the creation of image color extraction functions, the visualization of confusion matrices, and writing a function to assist with the unbalanced class weights.